u-boot/u-boot/doc/develop/bootstd.rst

 bootmeths
 ~~~~~~~~~

+By default bootmeths are checked in name order.
+Use `bootmeth list` to see the
+ordering.
+Note that the `extlinux` and `script` bootmeth is first, to preserve the behaviour
+used by the old distro scripts.

 This environment variable can be used to control the list of bootmeths used and
 their ordering for example::